endoflife-date/endoflife.date/tools/kindle.md

 eolColumn: Service Status
 ---
 [Amazon Kindle](https://en.wikipedia.org/wiki/Amazon_Kindle) is a series of e-readers designed by Amazon.

-Amazon Kindle usually releases every year while maintains for about five years.
+There is no official data of the release cycle.
+Based on [Wikipedia](https://en.wikipedia.org/wiki/Amazon_Kindle#Specifications) and [INFORMER](https://theinformr.com/ereaders/amazon-kindle-10th-gen/), Amazon Kindle usually releases every year.

+Also, there is no official information about the end of life date.
+However, according to the software release notes at [Kindle E-Reader Software Updates](https://www.amazon.com/gp/help/customer/display.html?nodeId=GKMQC26VQQMM8XSW), the software update usually lasts about five years.

+Please be noted that the older version of release notes are not available on the Amazon website.
+The update information can be got from  Kindle -> Menu ->Settings -> Device Info -> What's New